Table of Contents

 Bypass Banking Regulation = Faster Startup Launch

 Third-party providers and non-banks have restricted access to customer information and banking capabilities.
-Like we mentioned earlier, acquiring a banking license entails enormous capital requirements.
+As we mentioned earlier, acquiring a banking license entails enormous capital requirements.
 Moreover, the resources required to maintain legacy systems and comply with government regulations are not available to all.

 In simple words, being a bank is not a piece of cake.

-Moreover, most businesses can not afford to get a banking licence as it will divert attention from its core business proposition.
+Moreover, most businesses can not afford to get a banking license as it will divert attention from its core business proposition.
 Here, the speed to market and product innovation will take a massive hit.

 This is why the BaaS model comes in handy.
 It helps the fintech players and businesses to bypass the banking licencing regulations by directly integrating with a bank.
 Financial startups can launch significantly faster without struggling with a bank’s IT legacy.